ShubhamPP04/Real-Estate/README.md

 ## Usage

-- Explore property listings, customize your search, and create a user profile to list properties or access additional features.
+- Explore property listings, customize your search, and create a user profile to list properties.